 Are you looking to start taking birth control?
 Maybe you have tried a few options in the past and they aren’t working for you.
-Maybe you have even got pregnant while on a particular type birth control!
-Whatever your reason may be, the first logical question to ask when trying to determine your options is, “Which method of birth control is the MOST effective?”
+Maybe you have even gotten pregnant while on a particular type of birth control!
+Whatever your reason may be, the first logical question to ask when trying to determine your options is, “Which birth control method is the MOST effective?”
 I mean, the whole point is that you don’t want to get pregnant, right?

 There are a few things that we need to consider before we can answer that question.

 Or are you taking any medication?
 Some medical conditions, such as HIV or Epilepsy, require medication which may interact with certain birth control methods.
 This may make them less effective and can lead to unintended pregnancies.

 Make sure that you tell your doctor about any medications you may be taking, including anything you buy over-the-counter.

 The next aspect to consider is whether the method suits your lifestyle.
 Does your lifestyle allow for you to remember to take a pill at the same time every day?
 Are you an organised person with a regular routine?
 Or are you so busy that you’re probably going to forget to take the pill at one point or another?
 This is so important!
 You want a method that doesn’t feel like work, but actually works for you.

 When talking about the efficacy of birth control, we HAVE to consider the very important problem of human error.
 The birth control method can only work as well as the person remembering to take it properly.